CodeBlack32/web-sprint-challenge-authentication-and-testing/README.md

 unit tests are more used to test the spplications functionality and to make sure it behaves the proper way

-end-to-end testing is to test the applications flowfrom start to finish and the systems dependencies are intergrated as expected.
+end-to-end testing is to test the applications flow from start to finish and the systems dependencies are intergrated as expected.

 4. How _Test Driven Development_ changes the way we write applications and tests.